ProgramIsFun/ue5-force-graph/README.md

 connect_to_previous: bool
     If true, the node will be connected to the previous node.
 Which make the graph a snake like structure.

+### How to Run the project

+By default in the dark world,
+I have already dragged a blueprint object into the world.